 Requirements: incinerators must have a screen covering the entire top opening (1 cm or 3/8 inch mesh).
-The incinerator and screen must be in good condition, and must be 5 meters, from any structure and 1.5 meters from standing vegetation or fencing.
+The incinerator and screen must be in good condition and must be 5 meters, from any structure and 1.5 meters from standing vegetation or fencing.

 Requirements: campfires are not to exceed 0.5 meters by 0.5 meters in size.
-Campfires must be a minimum 5 meters from any structure and 1.5 meters from standing vegetation and fencing.
+Campfires must be a minimum of 5 meters from any structure and 1.5 meters from standing vegetation and fencing.